EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 ﻿# Features / Fixed issues - EPPlus 5

+## Version 5.8.11
+### Fixed issues
+* VBA code modules with LF only as EOL, causes code module to load incorrectly.
+* INDIRECT function did not always set the correct data type when returning a single cell.
+* Clearing ranges with threaded comments caused an exception.
+* Copying drawings with hyperlinks failed.
+* Improves insert/delete performance when working with drawings.
+* Insert row caused images to change size in some cases when having two anchored drawings.
+* Improved handling of percentage values in strings in formula calculation.

 ## Version 5.8.10
 ### Fixed issues
 * Hyperlinks in cells added with 'Display=null' will now use the formatted cell value as text for in workbook links.